RakhithJK/jgm-pandoc-wiki/Pandoc-wrappers-and-interfaces.md

 Several wrappers and interfaces exist to use pandoc in other programming languages or via a graphical user interface (**GUI**).
 A **wrappers** can be used to run the pandoc executable while an **interface** give access to the abstract syntax tree (AST) of Pandoc documents, for instance to create [[pandoc filters]].
-A **generator** is an interface that can only be used to create pandoc documents but not to modify them.
+A **writer** is an interface that can only be used to create pandoc documents but not to modify them.

 | Name and link | Language | Type | Maintainer
 | ------------- | ------------- | --- | ----- |